Snagga86/ZENIT/Readme.md

    git clone https://github.com/Snagga86/ZENIT.git
    ```
 2. **Install Dependencies:**
-   - Follow the instructions in the `requirements.txt` file for Python dependencies.
+   - Follow the instructions in the `requirements.txt` file for Python dependencies for `zenit-body` (on the robot), `speech-to-text` and `text-to-speech`.
+You run use setup.py for `face-emotion-recognition` in python-package folder.
+   - Download the VOSK speech model to use and put it into the `speech-to-text/models/src` folder. (e.g. https://alphacephei.com/vosk/models/vosk-model-de-0.21.zip for german language support).
+   - Install RASA in the chat-system by `pip install rasa`.
+Then use `rasa train` to prepare the RASA NLU.
-   - Install Node.js and required packages using `npm install`.
+   - Install Node.js and required packages using `npm install` in `zenit-brain` folder.
    - Set up Unity and import necessary assets for the robot face application.
+   - Install the App AudioRelay on your smartphone and on your computer if you want to process audio data.
+   - Install the App IPCamera on your smartphone if you want to process facial expressions.

 3. **Hardware Setup:**
    - Assemble the robotic arm and attach the smartphone using the car holder.